A Week On An Island With Trojan Horse – The Summer School Reader

 *

-Nylon Borders is a Live Action Role-Play (L.A.R.P.) exploring questions related to socio-economic class and identity in the field of design.
-Through asking and addressing questions related to everyday struggles and inherent positions of power, the Nylon Borders L.A.R.P. explores how inequality is produced and reinforced in education, media and everyday work of designers.
+Nylon Borders was a Live Action Role-Play (L.A.R.P.) exploring questions related to socio-economic class and identity in the field of design.
+Through asking and addressing questions related to everyday struggles and inherent positions of power, the Nylon Borders L.A.R.P. explored how inequality is produced and reinforced in education, media and everyday work of designers.

-As a process the L.A.R.P. frames an possibility for design practitioners to critically explore identity and power from a creative and safe place of suspension and play.
-Practicing the suspension of the determined or judging self, allows us to listen to others, and better unfold the knowledge within the group.
+As a process, the L.A.R.P. framed an possibility for design practitioners to critically explore identity and power from a creative and safe place of suspension and play.
+Practicing the suspension of the determined or judging self, allowed us to listen to others, and better unfold the knowledge within the group.

-Within the discourse of design, we question what kind of knowledge is accepted, and whose voices are properly heard.
-We understand that the possibility to define how a more desirable future reality should look like, must be filtered through an intersectional lens of personal awareness of privilege and power.
-The L.A.R.P. aims to explore how life experiences – as existential and material vulnerabilities – can be better taken into an account in design culture and education.
+Within the discourse of design, we questioned what kind of knowledge is accepted, and whose voices are properly heard.
+We understood that the possibility to define how a more desirable future reality should look like, must be filtered through an intersectional lens of personal awareness of privilege and power.
+The L.A.R.P. aimed to explore how life experiences – as existential and material vulnerabilities – can be better taken into an account in design culture and education.

-Nylon Borders L.A.R.P. consists of two intensive workshop days that make space for researching, writing and playing, as well as documenting the process and debriefing collectively what happened.
+Nylon Borders L.A.R.P. consisted of two intensive workshop days that made space for researching, writing and playing, as well as documenting the process and debriefing collectively what happened.

 Workshop 1 – Tuesday November 22, 17:00–20:00